Kingsley, Western Australia

 Kingsley is a suburb of Perth, Western Australia, located within the City of Joondalup.
 Kingsley is bounded to the north by Whitfords Avenue, to the south by Hepburn Avenue, to the west by the Mitchell Freeway and to the east by Wanneroo Road.

-Lake Goollelal lies in the eastern part of the suburb, parallel to Wanneroo Road.
-The Kingsley residential area is thus divided by the lake, with a small enclave between the lake and Wanneroo Road.
+Lake Goollelal is located in the eastern part of Kingsley and runs parallel to Wanneroo Road.
+The residential area of Kingsley is divided by the lake, with a small enclave between the lake and Wanneroo Road.

 History

 The suburb of Kingsley is named after the village of Kingsley which is near Winchester in Hampshire, England.
 The name was chosen for the historical association with the first owner of land in the area, William Kernot Shenton.
 Shenton was born in Winchester in 1802, and arrived in Western Australia in 1829.
 The suburb name was approved in 1974.

 In 1844 Methodist missionary Rev John Smithes established Mission Farm near Lake Goollelal.
 It was to be a farm to be worked and occupied by aboriginal people under the guidance of the church.
 Businessman Ezio Luisini purchased 20 acres (8.1 hectares) of land near Lake Goollelal on which he established a winery in 1924.
 It was once one of the largest wineries in the southern hemisphere and operated from 1929 until 1986 when it was closed and the land redeveloped into suburban lots by Ernie Mondello.